ty-elastic/k8s-otel-finance/instruqt/courses/o11y--course--field--100-logs-workflow--main/03-geo/assignment.md

 11. Set `Symbol Size` to `By value`
 12. Set `Select a field` to `http.response.status_code`
 13. Click `Keep changes`

+Feel free to scroll around on our globe.

+### Saving our map to a dashboard

 Now let's save our awesome map to our dashboard.